 The Q Exchange is an exciting new grant funding programme supporting projects led by members of the Q community.

-Once the successful projects start, instead of the usual written progress reports they will report their progress directly back to the Q community.
-We will be encouraging project teams to think about how to share their learning in ways that can help other Q members and the wider health and care sector, unlocking the potential for this process to support the wider spread of approaches.
+During the 12-month programme, project teams will share their learning with and look for feedback from the community.
+This will help other Q members and the wider health and care sector, unlocking the potential for this process to support the wider spread and adoption of improvement approaches.